grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 user.Assign(resource);
 ```

 I consider this approach simpler but more limited.
 I find that it encourages me to shape the domain objects similarly to how the DTOs are designed (because one object wraps one DTO).
+I usually start with this approach when the external contract is close enough to my domain model and move to the other strategy -- mapping -- when the relationship starts getting more complex.

 When mapping, I unpack the DTO and pass specific parts into my domain objects: